-The following medications are considered safe for pregnant women:
+The following cough and cold medications are considered safe during pregnancy:

-- Acetaminophen (paracetamol) can be safely taken twice a day for sore throat and headache due to cold and cough.
+- Acetaminophen (paracetamol) can be safely taken twice a day for sore throat and headaches due to the common cold, cough, and flu.

-- Antihistaminics can relieve the symptoms of a runny nose and an itchy throat in individuals having seasonal flu.
+- Antihistamines can relieve the symptoms of a runny nose and an itchy throat in individuals with seasonal flu or allergies.
 Older antihistamines such as chlorpheniramine and cetirizine can be taken in prescribed doses by pregnant women.
 Newer antihistamines such as fexofenadine are not backed by enough studies; hence, it is better to avoid these.

-- Saline nasal irrigation or spray can be instilled in the nostrils to relieve nose block and clear the dried secretions.
-It may be used thrice a day.
+- Saline nasal irrigation or sprays can be instilled in the nostrils to relieve nose block and clear the dried secretions.
+It may be used three times a day.

-- The 0.06% ipratropium bromide nasal spray is very effective as two 42 mcg sprays in each nostril three to four times a day to relieve nasal congestion.
+- 0.06% ipratropium bromide nasal spray is very effective as two 42 mcg sprays in each nostril three to four times a day to relieve nasal congestion and post-nasal drip.
 Xylometazoline nasal drops may provide relief, but they often cause severe rebound nasal congestion; hence, it is better to avoid them.